Warsaw gay pride parade back after backlash, pandemic

+The year's Equality Parade came 20 years since the event was first held in the Polish capital.
+It was banned twice in its early years by a conservative mayor who feared it would promote homosexuality and last year it was canceled due to the coronavirus pandemic.

-Warsaw Mayor Rafal Trzaskowski walked at the head of the Equality Parade on Saturday — a sign of support for LGBT rights by the liberal politician.
-Thousands of people joined the march and were cheered on by others waving rainbow flags from their apartment balconies and sidewalk cafes.
+Warsaw Mayor Rafal Trzaskowski walked at the head of the parade in a sign of support for LGBT rights, joining thousands who were cheered on by others waving rainbow flags from apartment balconies and sidewalk cafes.

 But that level of acceptance is not universal in Poland, a heavily Catholic, largely conservative nation.